LucaGalimberti/LucaGalimberti/README.md

 - 👋 Hi, I’m @LucaGalimberti
 - 👀 I’m interested in neural networks and deep learning geared towards algorithmic trading
 - 🌱 I’m currently learning 'Machine Learning for Algorithmic Trading' handbook
-- 💞️ I’m looking to collaborate on exciting projects in deep learning and trading
+- 💞️ I’m looking to collaborate on exciting projects in deep learning and algorithmic trading
 - 📫 How to reach me: you can contact me at my LinkedIn profile: https://www.linkedin.com/in/luca-galimberti-ph-d-2843a982/

 <!---